State of Maryland

 Notes:

-1. Candidates may substitute the possession of a Bachelor's degree from an accredited college or university for the required experience.
+1. Candidates may substitute academic credit from an accredited college or university at the rate of thirty credit hours for each year for the required experience.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS